dawit-shewangzaw/Introduction-to-OpenAI/README.md

 # Introduction

 This application serves as a comprehensive guide for users unfamiliar with OpenAI.
-It delves into various aspects of OpenAI, including:
+It delves into various aspects of OpenAI, including:-

 * What is OpenAI? - Provides a clear understanding of OpenAI's purpose and functionalities.
 * How to Use OpenAI: - Offers an introductory guide on utilizing OpenAI's services and tools.